awsdocs/amazon-aurora-user-guide/doc_source/babelfish-migration.md

    When you're ready, stop the original database and redirect live client applications to use the Babelfish TDS port\.

 1. \(Optional\) Capture client\-side SQL queries, and run these queries through an assessment tool \(such as Babelfish Compass\)\.
 A reverse\-engineered schema only converts server\-side SQL code\.
-For applications with complex client\-side SQL queries, We recommend that you also analyze these for Babelfish compatibility\.
+For applications with complex client\-side SQL queries, we recommend that you also analyze these for Babelfish compatibility\.
 If the analysis indicates that the client\-side SQL statements contain unsupported SQL features, review the SQL aspects in the client application and make modifications if necessary\.